Agenda Item

 • Default_avatar

-Lance Williams over 2 years ago
+Lance Williams almost 3 years ago

 The Community Development Department is incorrectly applying the rules and regulations of Scenic Combining Districts.
 As such, this Applicant was erroneously forced to change their Major Use Permit Application from both outdoor and mixed-light cultivation, to outdoor only.
 Please see the attached letter detailing how the CDD has erroneously applied the rules and regulations for Scenic Combining Districts.